experimental-design/bofire/CONTRIBUTING.md

 ## Documentation

 We use [MkDocs](https://www.mkdocs.org/) with [material theme](https://squidfunk.github.io/mkdocs-material/) and deploy our documentation to https://experimental-design.github.io/bofire/.
 Thereby, an API description is extracted from the doc-strings.
 Additionally, we have tutorials and getting-started-sections.

+## License

+By contributing you agree that your contributions will be licensed under the same [BSD 3-Clause License](./LICENSE) as BoFire.